⚠️⚠️⚠️

 #> # ℹ 127,040 more rows

-Because we were interested in the behavior of trajectories of indirect and direct estimates of Neanderthal ancestry over time, we will first create a small data frame indicating the times of sampling of each simulated European individual.
+Because we are interested in the behavior of trajectories of indirect and direct estimates of Neanderthal ancestry over time assuming different values of some demographic parameters, we will first create a small data frame indicating the times of sampling of each simulated European individual.
 We will use this small data frame for join operations for the purpose of plotting below:

 samples <- tibble(